Macbeth, King of Scotland

 In 1040, Duncan I launched an attack into Moray and was killed in action by Macbeth's troops.
 Macbeth succeeded him as King of Alba, apparently with little opposition.
 His 17-year reign was mostly peaceful, although in 1054 he was faced with an English invasion, led by Siward, Earl of Northumbria, on behalf of Edward the Confessor.
 Macbeth was killed at the Battle of Lumphanan in 1057 by forces loyal to the future Malcolm III.
 He was buried on Iona, the traditional resting place of Scottish kings.

-Macbeth was initially succeeded by his stepson Lulach, but Lulach ruled for only a few months before also being killed by Malcolm III, whose descendants ruled Scotland until the late 13th century.
-Macbeth is today best known as the main character of William Shakespeare's tragedy Macbeth and the many works that it has inspired.
-However, Shakespeare's Macbeth is based on Holinshed's Chronicles (published in 1577) and is not historically accurate.
+Macbeth was succeeded by his stepson Lulach, but Lulach ruled for only a few months before also being killed in battle against Malcolm III, whose descendants ruled Scotland until the late 13th century.

+A fictionalized version of Macbeth is best known as the main character of William Shakespeare's tragedy of the same name and the many works that it has inspired.
+Shakespeare's Macbeth is based on Holinshed's Chronicles (published in 1577) and is not historically accurate.